mahdiyazdani/Hypermarket/docs/create-product.md

 * **Price**
   * **Regular Price** – Item’s normal/regular price.
   * **Sale Price** – Item’s discounted price that can then be scheduled for certain date ranges.
+* The **inventory section** allows you to manage stock for the product individually and define whether to allow back orders and more.
+If stock management is disabled from the settings page, only the *Manage stock?* option is visible.
+* **Shipping**
+  *